Introduction to Oceania

 • Solomon Islands – Rennell Island is one of two inhabited islands in the Solomon Islands.
 It is a raised coral atoll that features a massive lake.

-The Oceania region is vast with many different islands located separately to each other.
+The Oceania region is vast, with many islands located far from each other.
 If you are planning to explore the area, there are a few things you need to know.

 As the Oceania region is close to the Pacific Ocean, it can largely impact the climate and seasons on these nations.
 From April to August, the temperature will have started to cool down.
 There are occasional thunderstorms, though, but they can be infrequent if you visit before the monsoon season.